Jayantk07/Bank-of-America/README.md

 The Sparks Foundation Internship Project : Basic Banking System is a Web Application used to transfer money between multiple users using PHP.

 Stack used -
-Front-end : HTML, CSS, Bootstrap & Javascript
+Front-end : HTML, CSS, Bootstrap & Javascript <br>
 Back-end : PHPMyAdmin & XAMPP Server

 To Run the program: